aptos-labs/aptos-core/developer-docs-site/docs/concepts/gas-txn-fee.md

 - `100 + 5000 / 200 = 125` gas units if the unit price is `200`.

 We are aware of the confusion this might create, and plan to present these as separate items in the future.
 However this will require some changes to the transaction output format and downstream clients, so please be patient while we work hard to make this happen.

+## Calculating Storage Deletion Refund

+If a transaction deletes state items, a refund is issued to the transaction payer for the released storage slots.
+Currently a full refund for the fee charged for the slot is issued, not including any fee charged for the execess bytes beyond a configurable quota (for e.g. 1KB).
+There's no refund for storage fee charged for event emittions.

+Note that the amount of refund is in APT value, and is not converted to gas units or reflected as part of the total `gas_used`.
+The amount is separately represented in the `storage_fee_refund_octas` field of the [`FeeStatement`](#fee_statement).
+As a result, the net effect of a transaction to the transaction payer's APT balance is `gas_used * gas_unit_price - storage_refund` -- a charge off the account balance if this number is positive or a deposit if it's negative.

 ## Examples